 - Round-the-clock chat support

 - Desktop apps can be sluggish and takes a bit of getting used to

-BEST BUDGET VPN:NordVPN is a great value choice.
-A good all-rounder with a robust network of servers.
+BEST BUDGET VPN:NordVPN is a good for those on a budget.
+Offers a robust network of servers.
 Strong security and privacy features.
 Accommodates up to 6 devices.
 Includes 30-day money back guarantee.

 Read our full NordVPN review.

-CyberGhost allows you to connect up to five devices at the same time.
-Over 1,300 servers are available to choose from.
+CyberGhost allows you to connect up to seven devices at the same time.
+Over 5,700 servers are available to choose from.
 You can select a server based on how you plan to use the VPN, such as streaming or anonymous browsing.
-CyberGhost Pro can unblock several streaming channels like Netflix US, BBC iPlayer, and Amazon Prime Video.
+CyberGhost can unblock several streaming channels like Netflix US, BBC iPlayer, and Amazon Prime Video.

 - Accepts Bitcoin via BitPay and 30-day money back guarantee still applies

 - Keeps no user activity logs and provides strong encryption to bypass activity detection